• Skip to main content

 We have more notes from the Pistons:

-• Cunningham had a breakout year last season, being named to his first All-Star team in addition to making All-NBA Third Team and coming in seventh in MVP voting.
-According to Patterson, one area of his game so far in preseason is making it clear that he’s ready to reach another level: the shooting efficiency.
-Cunningham’s willingness to shoot off the dribble from behind the arc, or lack thereof, presented itself at times during the Piston’s playoff series against the Knicks, but so far there’s been no hesitation in the preseason.
+• Cunningham had a breakout year last season, earning his first All-Star nod in addition to making the All-NBA third team and placing seventh in MVP voting.
+According to Patterson, Cunningham’s is looking for new ways this preseason to take his game to another level.
+While he wasn’t always willing to shoot off the dribble from behind the arc during Detroit’s playoff series against the Knicks last spring, there has been no hesitation in the preseason.
 “I want to shoot more threes, the highest quality possible,” he said.
 “I’m confident, I feel good about my game right now.”
-Cunningham ranked 27th in threes attempted off the dribble last season and 11th in the playoffs and struggled with his percentages on those shots, hitting them at a 33.8% and 16.0% clip, respectively, with the latter number being the worst percentage among players attempting at least four such shots a game.
+Cunningham ranked 27th in threes attempted off the dribble last season and 11th in the playoffs and struggled with his percentages on those shots, hitting them at a 33.8% and 16.0% clip, respectively — the latter percentages was the worst among players attempting at least four such shots a game.
 Turning the pull-up shot into a real weapon could bear huge dividends for the Pistons’ offensive attack moving forward.

 • Isaiah Stewart is another Piston who understands the team’s need for three-point shooting, Patterson writes.
-After shooting 380 total threes in the 2022/23 and 2023/24 seasons, he attempted just 53 last year, hitting 32.1%.
-Patterson notes that both Stewart and Bickerstaff have touched on his regaining some of the previous years’ volume.
-While he has only attempted three threes over the first two games of preseason, he has made two of them.
-Given the Pistons’ lack of shooting, especially at the big man positions, Stewart being willing to let fly from deep could provide a different wrinkle to their offense.
+After attempting 380 total threes in the 2022/23 and ’23/24 seasons, he had just 53 tries last year, hitting 32.1%.
+Patterson notes that both Stewart and Bickerstaff have spoken this offseason about getting that volume back up.
+While he has only attempted three threes over the first two games of preseason, Stewart has made two of them.
+Given the Pistons’ lack of shooting, especially at the big man positions, his willingness to let fly from deep could provide a different wrinkle to their offense.

 • On the other end of the floor, Patterson notes that Bickerstaff had previously mentioned being interested in experimenting with zone defense due to the number of athletes with impressive wingspans on the team.
 “We have found some zones that we like.
 It comes down to the time to implement the zones so you can get good at them,” Bickerstaff said last week.
 That idea bore out on Thursday’s matchup against the Bucks, when the Pistons alternated between playing man-to-man and employing a 1-3-1 zone.
 Patterson writes that the Bucks seemed undeterred by Detroit’s zone efforts.
 Whether this is just preseason experimentation or a weapon Bickerstaff hopes to unleash during the regular season remains to be seen.